scrabbletank/farhome-rules/rulesdoc.md

 You conjure an elemental construct at a target location.
 You can create an air, water, earth, or fire elemental.
 Make a spellcasting roll against 2 Terrible dice, on success you conjure an elemental with wounds equal to your spellcasting roll.
 The elemental is a medium creature, becoming a large creature if it has 5 wounds or more.
 The elemental uses your spellcasting roll for attacks and has Resistance 2 against its own element.

-The elemental gains 1 max AP for every level cast above 4th.
+The elemental gains 1 max AP and you add a superior dice for every level cast above 4th.
 ___
 > ## Elemental
 > ___